plausible/website/_posts/2024-09-28-wordpress-plugin-track-popular-searches-on-your-site.md

 1. Find what they were looking for, i.e. do you even offer what they are searching for?
 2. Convert or not, when they found what they were searching for?

 Both these answers open doors to relevant actions that will improve your business.
-To illustrate, assume you sell socks on an eCommerce store.
+To illustrate, assume you sell socks in an eCommerce store.

 With site search terms data, you find out that visitors were searching for “red Christmas ankle socks” but it not something you currently sell.
 If there are enough searches for the same, maybe you should stock these socks up.